Individual Help When You Need It Most

-But by listening to you, I can help you see where your own experience is coming from.
+But by listening to you and being here for you, I can help you see where your own experience is coming from.

 More importantly, by learning to listen to yourself, you’ll be able to distinguish your ego’s chatter from your own inner wisdom and authentic self that will guide you through your healing process.

 I can’t even begin to explain how much I have healed and continue to heal.
 And how privileged I feel to help so many others do the same.